 STAFF ING 1.
 Caseload size Employment specialists have individual employment caseloads.
-The maximum caseload for any full- time employment specialist is 20 or fewer.
-2. Employment services staff Emplo yment specialists provide only employment services.
-4 3.
-Vo cational generalists Rating employment specialist carries out all phases of employment service, including intake, engagement, 4 ment, job placement, job coaching, and follow-along supports before step down to less intensive emplo yment support from another MH practitioner.
-ORGA NIZATION egration of rehabilitation with mental health through team assignment Rating yment specialists are part of up to 2 mental health treatment teams from which at least 90% of 2 nployment specialist's caseload is comprised.
-2. Inte egration of rehabilitation with mental health through frequent team member contact Rating 0 ES attends weekly MH treatment team meetings.
-2 0 ES participates actively in treatment team meetings with shared decision-making.
+The maximum caseload for any full- time e mployment specialist is 20 or fewer.
+2. Em ployment services staff Rating Emplo yment specialists provide only employment services.
+3 3.
+Vo cational generalists Rating Each e employment specialist carries out all phases of employment service, including intake, engagement, 4 ment, job placement, job coaching, and follow-along supports before step down to less intensive emplo yment support from another MH practitioner.
+ORGA NIZATION 1.
+Int egration of rehabilitation with mental health through team assignment Rating • yment specialists are part of up to 2 mental health treatment teams from which at least 90% of 5 the en nployment specialist's caseload is comprised.
+2. Int egration of rehabilitation with mental health through frequent team member contact Rating 0 ES attends weekly MH treatment team meetings.
+4 0 ES participates actively in treatment team meetings with shared decision-making.
 0 Employment services documentation (i.e., vocational assessment/profile, employment plan, progress note) is integrated into consumer's MH treatment record.
 0 ES's office is located in close proximity to (or shared with) his/her MH treatment team members.
-0 ES helps the team think about employment for people who haven't yet been referred to supported employment services.
-Rating 3.
-Collaboration between Employment Specialists and Vocational Rehabilitation Counselors mployment specialist and VR counselors have frequent contact for the purpose of discussing 4 d consumers and identifying potential referrals.
-Rating 4.
-Vocational unit st 2 full-time employment specialists and a team leader comprise the employment unit.
-They 3 veekly client-based group supervision following the supported employment model in which gies are identified and job leads are shared.
+0 ES helps the team think about employment for people who haven't yet been referred to supported employment services. laboration between Employment Specialists and Vocational Rehabilitation Counselors Rating mployment specialist and VR counselors have frequent contact for the purpose of discussing 3 d consumers and identifying potential referrals. cational unit Rating st 2 full-time employment specialists and a team leader comprise the employment unit.
+They 4 veekly client-based group supervision following the supported employment model in which gies are identified and job leads are shared.
 They provide coverage for each other's caseload needed.
 Rating 5.
 Role of employment supervisor Supported employment unit is led by a supported employment team leader.
-Employment specialists' skills a are developed and improved through outcome-based supervision.
-One full-time supervisor is responsible for no more than 10 employment specialists.
+Employment specialists' skills a skills are developed and improved through outcome-based supervision.
+0 One full-time supervisor is responsible for no more than 10 employment specialists.